MicrosoftDocs/learn/learn-pr/dot-net-maui/consume-rest-services-maui/includes/5-exercise-consume-rest-web-service.md

 1. In the **PartsManager.cs** file, find the **GetAll** method.
 This is an asynchronous method that returns an enumerable list of parts.
 This method isn't yet implemented.

 1. In this method, delete the code that throws the **NotImplementedException** exception.
 1. Check to see if the device has internet connectivity by using the `Connectivity` class.
-If the internet is not present, return an empty `List<Part>`.
+If the internet isn't present, return an empty `List<Part>`.

     ```csharp
     if (Connectivity.Current.NetworkAccess != NetworkAccess.Internet)